Why The New Forest is the Ultimate All-in-one UK Holiday Destination

 We stayed at The Bell Inn Brook which is located about 10 minutes away from Lyndhurst and in a great spot for exploring the New Forest.
 It's a charming hotel and country pub that serves amazing food prepared with locally sourced ingredients, and even has a golf club to the rear of the property!

 We were given a beautiful, spacious Manor Room adjacent to the golf club and just a short walk from the main building.
 The enchanted forest-themed decor gave the room a really welcoming, snuggly feel and complimented the rural surroundings of the New Forest.
 It also had some nice touches - it was stocked with tea and biscuits, bathrobes for us to use and Bramley toiletries.

 Breakfast in the Oak Room was lovely, we chose a cooked dish from the The Bell Inn menu and helped ourselves to a selection of juices, cereals, pastries and more from the continental selection.
-We loved the smoked salmon with scrambled eggs and the farmhouse breakfast!
+I loved the smoked salmon with scrambled eggs and the farmhouse breakfast!

 If you don't have a car you can still get around easily, we purchased a 2-day ticket for the New Forest Tour bus which cost £23pp and gave us a well needed break from driving!
 This is an open-top bus which allows you to hop on and hop off at your leisure, covering the whole of the New Forest National Park over 3 routes.